mbeccalli/cloudformation_wordpress_exercise/README.md

 To run the template, log in into AWS console and go to Cloudformation.
 Upload the template "CF_Wordpress.yaml" and run it.

+### Prerequisites

+The account launching the template has to be able to:

+- Create VPC in the Region
+- Create Roles for the Lambda trick mentioned before to use the default route of the VPC
+- Create all the networking
+- Create Elastic Load Balancers
+- Create CloudFront Distributions
+- Create the Autoscaling Groups

+### Parameters

 The parameters requested are:

 - VPC CIDR Block